Problem Framework Deliver Sectors Resources About Start a Conversation

 Culture and faith change decisions.
 Most organisations have no method for that.

-Your staff are trained.
-Your policies are in place.
-But when a situation involves a patient's beliefs, a community's customs, or a faith-based objection — the standard approach breaks down.
-Decisions become inconsistent.
-Defensibility disappears.
-Risk accumulates.
+Policies are in place.
+Training is done.
+But when a situation involves a patient's beliefs, a client's customs, or a community's expectations, the standard approach stops working.

-Anti-Muslim hatred is a named policing priority.
-Every organisation with a community safety mandate is under pressure to demonstrate culturally informed response capability.
+Every organisation with a community facing mandate is under pressure to demonstrate culturally informed response capability.

-Regulators increasingly identify cultural competence gaps in frontline decision-making.
-Inspection findings are exposing the absence of structured governance where culture is present.
+Regulators increasingly identify cultural competence gaps in frontline decision making.

-Financial services firms must now evidence personalised suitability decisions — including those influenced by cultural or faith factors.
-Most have no methodology for this.
+Financial services firms must evidence personalised suitability decisions, including those influenced by cultural or faith factors.

 How It Works

-A structured five-step method.
-Built for the decisions your training doesn't cover.
+A five step method for the decisions your training does not cover.

 01